Questions about Ozone Depletion:

 At the earth's surface, the incoming solar radiation depends on the absorption and scattering of the atmosphere, the earth-sun distance, and the irradiance of the sun.
 The atmospheric transmission in the UV portion of the spectrum is controlled primarily by Rayleigh scattering by air molecules, scattering by clouds, and absorption by ozone.
 Aerosol particle scattering and absorption can also play a significant role.
 Solar UV irradiance arriving at the earth's surface is controlled by both natural and anthropogenic effects in both the stratosphere and the troposphere.

-The Earth System Research Laboratory's (ESRL) Global Monitoring Division (GMD), part of NOAA's
+The Earth System Research Laboratory's (ESRL) Global Monitoring Laboratory (GMD), part of NOAA's

 Office of Oceanic and Atmospheric Research (OAR), traces its roots in

 ozone monitoring back to the U.S. Weather Bureau and its measurements